theharmy/OverKeys/docs/advanced/shift-mappings.md

     ```

 6. Save the file
-7. Restart OverKeys to apply changes
+7. Right-click the tray icon and click **Reload config** to apply changes

 ## Default Shift Mappings